How To Make Your Home Look Expensive

 Wallpaper adds a punch of major personality to your room.
 If it makes you nervous, start small.
 I wallpapered the closet in the foyer and my both powder rooms in bold, bright patterns.
 Let me just say, it took those spaces to god tier.
 If you’re a renter, there are plenty of removable peel and stick wallpaper designs on the market too!
 In fact, unbeknownst to me, the black and white palm frond wallpaper in our basement bathroom is temporary.

 On a budget?
 There are plenty of ways to cut the cost of wallpaper.
 Ask yourself if it can be used as a half wall, accent wall, or maybe simply backing a bookshelf.
 You do not need to wallpaper an entire room to make your home look expensive.
 If you really want that luxe designer look, think about your fifth wall.
 Yes, you have one in every room — I’m talking about the ceiling.
-Give that room a fresh coat of paint and shazam wallpaper on the ceiling is *chefs kiss*!
+Give that room a fresh coat of paint, and shazam wallpaper on the ceiling is *chefs kiss*!

 3. Consider Adding Curtains Or Window Treatments

 When hanging curtains, always hang them high and wide for a more custom, designer look.
 In the photo below, I hung 2 sets of panels on both sides.
 The fuller look gives the room a more luxe look.
 Would you believe me if I told you these gold velvet curtains were from Amazon?
-Again, yes I splurged on the black wallpaper but saved on other decor items.
+Again, yes, I splurged on the black luxury wallpaper but saved on other decor items.
 It’s all about finding that balance and mixing things up.

 4. Replace Those Builder Grade Boob Lights For Statement Makers

 If I had a nickel for every time I said lighting is the jewelry of your room.
-If you have plain jane ceiling light fixtures, swap them out with one of these boob light alternatives.
+If you have plain jane ceiling light fixtures, swap them out with one of these boob light replacements.
 If you really want to make your home look expensive, add a statement maker pendant light in the foyer, hallway, or dining room — trust me, it’s worth the investment.
 Every single time I post the chandelier in my dining room I’m asked, “Where is that light from?”.
 Again, if you’re a renter, take down the boring light, save it in a box, hang a beautiful light, and swap it back out before you move.
 Easy peasy.

 If money is tight and you’re looking for a more affordable option, check out this flush mount conversion kit.
 Simply remove the glass cover to your old ceiling light and replace it with a drum shade and diffuser — boom — stylish lighting.